Boost Your Conversion Rate

 Whether you’re conducting A/B tests or just building your website, remember to focus on strengthening your headline—it can make or break your store.
 On average, 80% of customers will read your headlines, while only 20% will take the time to read the rest.

-As the saying goes, content is king—a good headline can lure customers to find out more about what you’re offering and entice them to buy your products.
+As the saying goes, content is king—a good headline can lure customers into finding out more about what you’re offering and entice them to buy your products.

 3. Build Trust